magneticio/vamp.io/content/documentation/installation/configuration-reference.md

 -------

 ## Gateway driver
 The gateway-driver section configures how traffic should be routed through Vamp Gateway Agent.
+Read more about how Vamp uses these parameters for [service discovery](/documentation/using-vamp/service-discovery).
 ```
 gateway-driver {
   host = "localhost"